 You must try to answer all of the questions.
 Unanswered questions will be marked as being incorrect.

-Grades are included in the applicant’s final letter.
+Applicants will be notified of their scores by Public Safety Testing.
 Often applicants would like to know in which areas they did not perform well.
 Unfortunately, our testing module does not provide this data.

-The Physical Agility Test
+The Physical Ability Test

-The Washington State Criminal Justice Commission has provided a series of pointers to help candidates excel at the physical agility portion of their assessment.
+The Washington State Criminal Justice Commission has provided a series of pointers to help candidates excel at the physical ability portion of their assessment.
 A link to their preparation guide can be found here.